 However the sharp decline in passenger traffic caused by the coronavirus outbreak and uncertainties over the scope and timing of a recovery will likely result in delays in the delivery of the projects.
-In April the company announced adjustments in the construction schedule.
+In April 2020, the company announced adjustments in the construction schedule.
 While construction of the new pier will go ahead as planned, the new terminal project will be executed in several phases with a completion date to be determined at a later stage depending on the recovery of the aviation sector.
 At the same time the company is opportunistically bringing forward a number of maintenance works which by nature can cause disturbance to passengers and disruption to traffic flows.
+The 2020 capital expenditures decreased by 25% compared to original plans and 21% compared to 2019.

-Schiphol Airport's runway capacity continues to face environmental constraints although the recent drop in passenger traffic has largely taken pressure off the issue.
+Schiphol Airport's runway capacity continues to face environmental constraints although the recent drop in passenger traffic has largely taken the pressure off.
 While the existing runway system of Schiphol Airport has the physical capacity to handle around 600,000 ATMs a year - well in excess of the total number of ATMs handled in 2019 (496,826) - Schiphol Airport is subject to noise regulations that place a limit on the number of ATMs a year.
 An agreement reached under the Alders framework allows for a lower total number of operations per year (500,000 ATMs per year, compared with a cap of 510,000 ATMs agreed in 2010), in exchange for a more intensive utilisation of the runways during peak times (the restriction on the concurrent use of 4 runways has been significantly eased).
 The agreement is expected to be renegotiated before its term, but there are uncertainties around the magnitude of any adjustment to the ATMs cap after 2020.